 Successful candidates will receive a letter of support from a government designated entity (angel investor group, venture capital fund or business incubator).
 The government designated entity is primarily responsible to determine the viability of the applicant’s intended business and present an approved project along with a Commitment Certificate to immigration authorities.
 Applications are assessed under a pass fail basis.
 See list of designated entities.

 Applicants to Canada’s Start-Up Visa program must meet four basic eligibility requirements:

-- Obtain a commitment from a designated entity in the form of a Commitment Certificate or Letter of Support;
+- Obtain a commitment from a designated entity in the form of a Commitment Certificate and Letter of Support;

 - Have sufficient unencumbered, available and transferable settlement funds;

 - Demonstrate sufficient proficiency in English or French through standardized testing (Canadian Language Benchmark level 5) ;

 The required commitment from a designated entity must meet the following criteria:

 - A designated angel investor group must confirm that it is investing at least $75,000 CAD into the qualifying business, or two or more commitments from designated angel investor groups totaling $75,000 CAD; OR

 - A designated venture capital fund must confirm that it is investing at least $200,000 CAD into the qualifying business or two or more commitments from designated venture capital funds totaling $200,000 CAD; OR